 Uranium is a heavy, dense, and radioactive metal, making it a potent source of concentrated energy.
-Uranium is found in most rocks in concentrations of 2 to 4 parts per million and is as common in the Earth’s crust as other metals such as tin and tungsten.3 Uranium is generally recovered from the ground using open pit mining, underground mining, or in-situ leach (ISL) methods.4
+Uranium is found in most rocks in concentrations of two to four parts per million and is as common in the Earth’s crust as other metals such as tin and tungsten.3 Uranium is generally recovered from the ground using open-pit mining, underground mining, or in-situ leach (ISL) methods.4

-In-situ leach (ISL) mining is the preferred method for extracting uranium, as this approach is more cost-effective and environmentally friendly than open pit or underground mining.6 ISL involves pumping a solution called a lixiviant into the ground to dissolve uranium from the rest of the rock formation.
-The uranium extract is then recovered from the ore, whereby it is purified, concentrated, and dried to produce yellowcake.
+In-situ leach (ISL) mining is the preferred method for extracting uranium, as it is more cost-effective and environmentally friendly than open-pit or underground mining.6 ISL involves pumping a solution called a lixiviant into the ground to dissolve uranium from the rest of the rock formation.
+The uranium extract is then recovered from the ore, purified, concentrated, and dried to produce yellowcake.
 7

 Unlike many other commodities, uranium is not highly concentrated in a handful of geographic areas.
 Instead, it is found in many places around the world, as depicted in the chart below.

-Nuclear power is one of the few sources of electricity that combines large scale power output and low greenhouse gas emissions, with costs that are comparable to traditional fossil fuel power stations.
+Nuclear power is one of the few sources of electricity that combines large-scale power output and low greenhouse gas emissions, with costs comparable to those of traditional fossil fuel power stations.

 The energy released through nuclear fission is thousands of times greater than the energy released through the process of burning similar amounts of fossil fuels.
 This makes nuclear power a very efficient method of generating utility-scale power.
 In addition, it means the ongoing fuel costs for nuclear power plants tend to be quite low, given the minimal amount of material needed to power the plant.

 The amount of heat or energy generated from 1kg of different fuel types can be found in the table below.